sudara/melatonin_blur/README.md

 ## Acknowledgements

-* Mars, for always being a reliable rubber duck!
-Inner Shadow wouldn't have happened without her!
+* Mars, for being my reliable rubber duck!
+Inner Shadow caching and compositing geometry broke my brain.
 * Roland Rabian for JUCE Stack Blur workhorse via [Gin](https://github.com/figbug/gin).
 * LukeM1 on the forums for [figuring out the `drawImageAt` optimization](https://forum.juce.com/t/faster-blur-glassmorphism-ui/43086/76).
 * Ecstasy on the Discord for the motivation and feedback around stroked paths and default constructors.